-She also confirmed that Twitch mandated she be removed from future episodes of Hivemind, the platform’s new game show hosted by streamers Ludwig and Moistcr1tikal.
-This decision also applies to any other Twitch-sponsored events that would have featured Miko in some form.
+She also confirmed that Twitch mandated she be removed from a future episode of Hivemind, the platform’s new game show hosted by streamers Ludwig and Moistcr1tikal.
+This decision also applied to any other Twitch-sponsored events that would have featured Miko in some form during her suspension.

 “It hurts because I feel like they see me as a toxic person or something,” Miko said.
 “I get it though.
 I do get it.”

 Miko also went into more detail about each of the bans.
 She revealed her first ban, a one-day suspension given on Sept.
 6, was made because an outfit her 3D model appeared in on stream was deemed too revealing by Twitch.

 “In my mind, I thought it was okay because she was a videogame character and it was clearly a costume,” Miko said.
 “But ToS says that you have to cover the entire pelvis to hip area, and her dragon outfit did not cover that area.”

 The second ban came because of a joke with her chat, where viewers could donate a dollar and the letter D would appear on her phone, while her third and most recent ban was a result of displaying an email in an interview with a friend and fellow streamer when the two were discussing female harassment online.
 She displayed the email, revealing the sender and breaking Twitch’s Terms of Service in regards to privacy.